MoniMurray/shopping-list/README.md

 - Scope

 A simple, uncomplicated, uncluttered shopping list is the MVP.
+Features are:
+    - Responsive design,
+    - Minimum one-page custom HTML and CSS webpage,
+    - User Registration,
+    - User Login/Logout,
-Features are: User Registration, User Login/Logout, Create, Add, Update and Delete items on the list.
+    - CRUD - Create, Add, Update and Delete items on the list,

 The six-week deadline is tight.
 MVP is priority.

 - Structure